-Needless to say, if the idea of a data breach terrifies you, it should.
+If the idea of a data breach terrifies you, honestly, it should.

 Thankfully, alleviating this fear is much easier than many companies think.
-Today, there are many ways to safeguard threats to your data—and your printer devices play a critical role.
+Today, there are many ways to safeguard threats to your data—and your printer devices play a critical and often under appreciated role.

-Here are three ways to create an excellent document and device security strategy to protect yourself from the substantial cost of a data breach:
+Here are four ways to create an excellent document and device security strategy to protect yourself from the substantial cost of a data breach:

 1. Encrypt Your Hard Drives

 Just like laptops and computers, modern printers have hard drives that store significant amounts of data.
 The presence of a hard drive makes these devices much more functionally efficient.
 However, it also makes them prime targets for hackers.
 If a cybercriminal can find a way to get their literal or figurative hands on a hard drive filled with critical, confidential information, it'll spell almost certain disaster for your organization.

 In the simplest terms, encryption scrambles your digital information by turning into a code.
 By encrypting all hard drives, it's much more difficult for hackers to access this information.
 Despite printers and copiers storing critical company and customer data, many companies overlook them when setting up network security.
 Don’t make this mistake!